The world's oceans are the lifeblood of the Volvo Ocean Race, and as such we know that their future is in all our hands.

 At our Ocean Summits we will be calling for action and commitments from local decision makers and business leaders to change the way we behave towards our oceans for good.

-Part human adventure and part technological challenge, the 2017-18 Volvo Ocean Race will also be a scientific expedition – with a specific mission to gather data that will help make a meaningful difference in the fight against ocean plastic pollution.
+Part human adventure and part technological challenge, the 2017-18 Volvo Ocean Race was also a scientific expedition – with a specific mission to gather data that will help make a meaningful difference in the fight against ocean plastic pollution.

-Over the course of the 45,000 nautical mile (83,000 km) route, the teams will gather meteorological and oceanographic data as they race through parts of the globe that are often inaccessible to the world’s climate scientists.
+Over the course of the 45,000 nautical mile (83,000 km) route, the teams gathered meteorological and oceanographic data as they raced through parts of the globe that are often inaccessible to scientists.

-The Science Programme is being made possible thanks to the support of Volvo Cars, Kiel Cluster of Excellence - The Future Ocean, our sustainability partners and a scientific consortium including NOAA (National Oceanic and Atmospheric Administration), JCOMMOPS (UNESCO-IOC), GEOMAR and SubCtech.
+The Science Programme was made possible thanks to the support of Volvo Cars, Kiel Cluster of Excellence - The Future Ocean, our sustainability partners and a scientific consortium including NOAA (National Oceanic and Atmospheric Administration), JCOMMOPS (UNESCO-IOC), GEOMAR and SubCtech.

-Firstly, all of the racing yachts will send 36 data points back to race control every 10 seconds including temperature, barometric pressure, wind speed and direction.
-This data will be passed on to the National Oceanic and Atmospheric Administration and the European Centre for Medium Range Weather Forecasts.
-Where it will contribute to more accurate weather forecasts and climate models.
+Firstly, all of the racing yachts sent 36 data points back to race control every 10 seconds including temperature, barometric pressure, wind speed and direction.
+This data was passed on to the National Oceanic and Atmospheric Administration and the European Centre for Medium Range Weather Forecasts.
+It will contribute to more accurate weather forecasts and climate models.

-Secondly, during the four most isolated legs in the race, all seven yachts will carry scientific-drifter buoys equipped with satellite communications equipment to transmit information on ocean composition and currents.
+Secondly, during the four most isolated legs in the race, all seven yachts deployed scientific-drifter buoys equipped with satellite communications equipment to transmit information on ocean composition and currents.

-Finally, the Turn the Tide on Plastic team skippered by Dee Caffari, and up to two other boats, will carry instruments onboard to test salinity, dissolved CO2 and Chlorophyll-a (algae) directly in the sea water around them.
+Finally, the Turn the Tide on Plastic and Team AkzoNobel boats, carried instruments onboard to test dissolved CO2, temperature, salinity and Chlorophyll-a (algae) directly in the sea water around them.

-These key metrics for ocean health will be logged in addition to test trials for microplastics in order to create a complete snapshot of the world’s oceans.
+These key metrics for ocean health were logged in addition to test trials for microplastics in order to create a snapshot of the world’s ocean along the race route.

 Young people play an important role in our sustainability programme, for it is these future generations that must continue our fight against plastic pollution if we are going to succeed in making the ocean healthier.